You can access the PMM web interface using the IP address of the host

 MySQL Replication Topology Manager button on the PMM Server landing

 To use it, create a MySQL user for Orchestrator on all managed instances:

 GRANT SUPER, PROCESS, REPLICATION SLAVE, RELOAD ON *.* TO 'orc_client_user'@'%' IDENTIFIED BY 'orc_client_password’;

 The credentials in the previous example are default.
-If you use a different user name or password, you have to pass them when running PMM Server using the following options:
+If you use a different user name or password, you have to pass them when running PMM Server using the ORCHESTRATOR_PASSWORD and ORCHESTRATOR_USER options.

 Then you can use the Discover page in the Orchestrator web interface to add the instances to the topology.

-Orchestrator not enabled by default starting with PMM 1.3.0
+Orchestrator is not enabled by default starting with PMM 1.3.0